nirajrajgor/remove-background/README.md

 ### Deployment

-This project is configured to automatically deploy to GitHub Pages using GitHub Actions.
-When you push changes to the `main` branch, it will trigger a workflow that builds and deploys the project.
+This project is configured to deploy to GitHub Pages using gh-pages package.
+Run the command `npm run deploy` to deploy the project to GitHub Pages.

 The live version can be accessed at: https://nirajrajgor.github.io/remove-background/